How to Brew "The Perfect Cup" of Coffee

 Coffee to Water Ratio

 The proper way to measure coffee is by weight.
 If you are really serious about coffee, then you should invest in a scale that can weigh small portions of coffee accurately.
 A good scale is indispensable when blending your own coffee in small amounts, unless you want to spend a lot of time counting coffee beans.
 You can measure coffee by volume, but you lose a lot of accuracy because of varying bean densities and having to rely on visual estimation.
 The proportion of ground coffee used in relation to the amount of water used, constitutes the brewing ratio.
 After the coffee has been brewed, the amount of solubles that have been extracted in relation to the amount of water, constitutes the drinking ratio.
 The brewing ratio usually determines the drinking ratio, but it doesn't have to.
 Hot water can be added to the infusion after brewing to reduce the concentration and flavor intensity of the brew, thus changing the drinking ratio.
 Experimentation will lead you to your own personal brewing and drinking ratios.
 It is always wiser to brew your coffee on the strong side and then "cut" it to taste with water.
 If coffee is brewed too weak, all you can do is start over.
 The Standard Brewing Chart (seehttps://www.blackbearcoffee.com/resources/83?destination=resources/83- ) gives the brewing ratios that are accepted as the standard by serious coffee drinkers.
 It can not be stressed enough how much personal taste should be the sole basis for determining brewing ratios.
-It is very easy to misjudge a coffee that has been prepared using a brewing ratio that is not suited to your
+It is very easy to misjudge a coffee that has been prepared using a brewing ratio that is not suited to your particular taste.

 The water to be used must be right or the coffee will be wrong.
 The infusion you drink is mostly water.
 The flavor of coffee can easily be contaminated by other intruding influences.
 The best rule of thumb is, if the water you are going to use doesn't taste right, don't use it.
 It should have no discernible taste, or "character", such as sharp or astringent qualities.
 Bad water makes bad coffee.
 As a rule, bottled spring water is your best bet.
 Municipal water is usually not good enough for high quality coffee, unless you are using a good filtration system.
 Water that has been "softened" should also be avoided.
 It does not extract as well as non-softened water.
 Distilled water should not be used, because all of the mineral content has been removed.
 The minerals in water are essential to the extraction process.
 It is very important to note that if you're using any type of container to store water in, it is very important to frequently, and thoroughly clean the container.
 The build up of bacteria in water being used to brew coffee will have a dramatically negative effect on the coffee.
 This is one of the most commonly overlooked sources of trouble when brewing coffee.